schaap/backup-bundle/README.md

 ### `--log-config`

-Provide a configuration for Python logging. `LOG_CONFIG` will be interpreted as JSOn, yielding a `dict` that will be passed to (`logging.config.configDict`)[https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig] before the logger for `backup_bundle.py` is created.
+Provide a configuration for Python logging. `LOG_CONFIG` will be interpreted as JSON, yielding a `dict` that will be passed to (`logging.config.configDict`)[https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig] before the logger for `backup_bundle.py` is created.

 # Under the Hood

-`backup_bundle.py` is a wrapper around (git)[https://git-scm.com/] that basically enhances the functionality of `git bundle` and streamlines that for the usage scenarios describes above.
+`backup_bundle.py` is a wrapper around (git)[https://git-scm.com/] that basically enhances the functionality of `git bundle` and streamlines that for the usage scenarios described above.

 ## git Bundles